11 Common Grow Light Mistakes for Hydroponic Herbs To Avoid

 • Leggy Plants: Insufficient light can cause your herbs to become leggy, with elongated and weak stems as they stretch towards the light source.

-• Reduced Flavor: Herbs grown under low light conditions may have diminished flavor profiles due to the lack of sufficient energy from light for essential oil production.
+• Reduced Flavor: Some herbs grown under low light conditions may have diminished flavor profiles due to the lack of sufficient energy from light for essential oil production.

 Improper Light Distance